SmartEnergySolutions/STROMDAO_EAF_Tutorial/public/lesson_5.md

         epoch: 1337
     }));
 ```
-    -   The balances for `production1` and `seller1` are sealed for the relevant epoch, ensuring no retrospective changes and finalizing the settlement.

 This approach enables verifiable and immutable transactions within a decentralized, digital marketplace for electricity trading.
 It contributes to making peer-to-peer energy trading transparent, secure, and efficient.